damirn/rapidx2j/README.md

 # rapidx2j

 Node.JS module for converting XML documents into JSON objects.
-It should be one of the fastest converters available.
+It is one of the fastest converters available.
 Uses [RapidXML](http://rapidxml.sourceforge.net/).
 Inspired by [fast-feed](https://github.com/rla/fast-feed).